gnolang/gno/docs/REVELATIONS.md

+These thoughts are intended to become of a future platform for publishing and discussing such thoughts.
+Originally, I wanted to wait until the platform existed before publishing these, but I've since changed my mind, and decided to re-embrace transparency; for the solution to our present day problems cannot be found in secrecy (we've already tried that), but instead in (politically safe) transparency.

+This document is a work in progress, and is published for my edification.
+I'm open to feedback, but at this present time it may be best for you to compile your own, if you are interested in this bold experiment.

 # Of Decentralized Coordination, and Christ.

 The BFT byzantine generals problem is a problem of coordination in the face of